amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/conclusion/text.md

 Precision is the ability of a static analysis tool to flag only the property we're interested in.
 As previously, the fewer false positives, the more the tool is precise.
 If we return the example from above, an imprecise analysis might say `r` is between `0` and `100`, where a precise analysis will say `r` is only `1` or `2`.

-Precision and Soundness are a tradeoff.
+Precision, Soundness and computing resources are tradeoff.
 Having the ability to flag more cases makes the program more sound but might result in false positives.
 On the other way around, limiting the number of cases to cover makes the analysis more precise.
+And choosing to go in either direction results in an increased amount of computing resources such as memory and time.

 When you'll write static analysis tools, you might encounter where this trade off comes into play, especially on IR level.
 Usually, it's easier to implement a more sounder analysis then a more precise one, so in reality, most of the tools go